BBFifield/Simple-Calculator/README.md

 # Simple-Calculator
-Just a simple calculator written in Java used to compute various basic operations such as:
+Just a simple calculator program that can output its calculations by USB serial to an external LCD screen:

 - Common multiplication, division, subtraction and addition.
 - Square-root and powers.